scramble45/Crispy-Tesla-Doom/README.md

 Once the game is running you can redirect via YouTube to go fullscreen by clicking anywhere within the canvas.

-## Special Thanks,
+## Special Thanks
-Special thanks to: [Cloudflare][4] for getting the ball rolling, and giving me a better foot hold to get a Crispy port working.
+- [Cloudflare][4] for getting the ball rolling, and giving me a better foot hold to get a Crispy port working.
+- [Emscripten][0] and there coherent documentation/toolchain.

 ## License